ja-stevenson/ol/README.md

 # ol

-Project of OwnLocal in which businesses are searched for in a paginated list style, with functionality to click a business to see their details.
+Project for OwnLocal in which businesses are searched for in a paginated list style, with functionality to click a business to see their details.

 ## Getting Started